firestormforum/firestorm_elixir/README.md

 - To switch to GraphQL for the API.
 When building the first version, GraphQL had a problematic license.
 Facebook has since rectified that situation, so we rebuilt it focusing on providing a GraphQL API.

+In the process, there were plenty of features that were lost.
+Some of these features were unfortunately coupled to the provided frontend.
+We will re-implement those features, but didn't want to wait to get the new release out since it's been far too long since we provided updates.

 ## Patrons